Nar Phu Valley Trek - 12 Days

 Essential Information

-Budget package: You’ll travel by a tourist bus or jeep, offering a cost-effective way to travel while still experiencing the full route.
+Budget: You'll travel by tourist bus or jeep — a cost-effective way to travel while still experiencing the full route.

-Standard package: You will travel in a private jeep, which provides a more comfortable and flexible travel experience.
+Standard: You'll travel in a private jeep, giving you a more comfortable and flexible journey.

-Luxury package: you will travel in private luxury transportation, ensuring a premium experience with added comfort, privacy, and personalized service throughout the journey).
+Luxury: You'll travel in private luxury transportation, with added comfort, privacy, and personalised service throughout.

 Accommodation

-During the trek, you’ll stay in lodges and teahouses, featuring private bathrooms and standard rooms (whenever available).
-Electricity for charging devices, Wi-Fi access, and hot showers are generally available in most lodges, though they may require an extra fee.
-You need to stay in Kathmandu before and after the trek, but this is not included in the package.
+During the trek, you'll stay in lodges and teahouses with private bathrooms and standard rooms wherever available.
+Electricity for charging devices, Wi-Fi, and hot showers are generally available in most lodges, though they may cost a little extra.
+You'll need at least two nights in Kathmandu before and after the trek, which aren't included in the package.

-Luxury Package: You’ll stay in private deluxe rooms with attached bathrooms in high-quality teahouses and lodges (whenever available).
+Luxury: Private deluxe rooms with attached bathrooms in the best available teahouses and lodges wherever available.

 Meals

-Standard package: You will receive three meals a day (breakfast, lunch, and dinner) and a cup of tea or coffee with your meal, with seasonal fruits at breakfast.
+Standard: Three meals a day (breakfast, lunch, and dinner), plus a cup of tea or coffee with each meal and seasonal fruits at breakfast.

 Luggage